[How To] Setup OBS From A To Z

 Finally, we got to the meat of this OBS setup guide!

-To live stream with OBS, you need to have a streaming video provider.
+To live stream with OBS, you need to compare several streaming video providers and choose the solution that best fits your needs and budget.
 This can be any free platform such as YouTube or a business video platform such as StreamingVideoProvider.
 You need to connect OBS account with your streaming platform.

 To link your StreamingVideoProvider account to OBS, you will have to generate an API key.